 WOW!
 Now Tailwind is absolutely A-M-A-Z-I-N-G!
 If you want to save yourself a whole lot of time, I highly recommend you try and use Tailwind for your pinning strategy!
 The options are endless!
-I must admit, that I started using them only recently (oops!)!
+I must admit that I started using them only recently (oops!)!
 And I can’t recommend this fantastic tool enough!
 Click here to try Tailwind for free

-*If you choose to make monthly payment with Tailwind, you should know that you are allowed to pin ONLY 400 pins per month!
+*If you choose to make a monthly payment with Tailwind, you should know that you are allowed to pin ONLY 400 pins per month!